Nitcloud/Digital-IDE/README.md

 Finally, Python is required, so when installing it please choose to automatically add to the environment variables during the installation process, and install the pip tool.
 If you need to automatically write testbench and instance functions, you need to install the `chardet` package.

-Installation method: `pip install chardet`.
+Installation method: `pip install chardet`,`pip install pyperclip`.

 Ways to detect successful configuration: enter `xsct`, `vivado -version`, `python`, `code` in the shell, and check that all can be executed successfully.